-We understand that life happens and pet owners love their pets and just need some assistance to keep their pet.
+We understand that circumstances happen and sometimes people just need some assistance to be able to keep their pet.

-- If your pet is having behavior problems, see our behavior and training page for resources and to contact our behavior and training team.
+- If your pet is having behavior problems, see our behavior resource page for resources.

 - If you have a feral cat problem, please take a look at our flyers with information on how to deal with this issue.
-Ferals: thanks but no thanks and Ferals: how to be part of the solution.
+Humane Ways to Keep Cats Off Your Property and Community Cats, Be Part of the Solution.

 - Use your network – Reach out to friends, family members, co-workers and neighbors to see if anyone might be interested in your pet and ask them to pass it on to their friends, relatives, and co-workers .
 Email everyone you know and ask them to pass on the email to others.
 Using your network can often result in finding the right home for you pet, keeping your pet out of the shelter and going directly to another home, which is the best thing for your pet.